bevyengine/bevy-website/content/learn/contribute/project-information/project-goals.md

 ## When does an Issue or PR need a Goal?

-- In general, `C-Needs-Goal` is a measure of investment, risk, and publicity.
+- In general, `S-Needs-Goal` is a measure of investment, risk, and publicity.
 If SMEs cannot resolve the work with a very short time investment and low risk, or the work is an ongoing thing, it almost certainly needs a Goal.
 If it has significant implications for public reception or has significant public interest, it needs a Goal.
 - When in doubt, it probably needs a Goal
 - Is the work a part of a larger whole?
 If yes, that "whole" probably needs a Goal
 - Does the work require a long iterative development process?
 If yes, it probably needs a Goal